In an announcement that shocked much of the world, Buckingham Palace announced not one but two divorces within a 7 day period!

 Your heart is deceitful and your emotions WILL fluctuate.

-So, if you are making a major decision on your life partner based on Chemistry (aka Love aka Feelings) and/or Common Values, then your marriage is doomed to eventually fail and you’re in for a very rude and unpleasant awakening.
+So, if you are making a major decision on your life partner based on Chemistry (aka Love aka Feelings) and/or Common Values, then your marriage is doomed to eventually fail and you will be in for a very rude and unpleasant awakening.

 I believe that this is the problem that exists within many marriages today, both in the Church and outside of the Church.